 Do you want to import photos from iPhone to Windows 10 or Windows 8 PC?
-Check out these three methods to easily transfer photos from iPhone to PC.
+Check out these three methods to quickly transfer photos from iPhone to PC.

 Apple iPhone is still one of the best smartphones out there and selling pretty well in spite of stiff competition from Samsung, HTC, Sony, and other smartphone manufacturers.
 We all use our iPhones to catch memorable moments and would like to keep a backup of photos on our PCs.